 To produce hydrogen, it must be separated from the other elements in the molecules where it occurs.
-Hydrogen atoms can be separated from water, hydrocarbons in coal, petroleum, and natural gas, and from biomass.
+Hydrogen atoms can be separated from water; from hydrocarbons in coal, petroleum, and natural gas; and from biomass.

 The two most common methods for producing hydrogen are steam reforming and electrolysis (water splitting).

 Steam reforming is a widely used method of hydrogen production